th3-s7r4ng3r/SPEN-To-PC-AndroidApp/README.md

  - **Socket:** Establishes a persistent connection between the Android device and the desktop.
  - **OutputStream:** Enables the transmission of data streams to the connected desktop.
+ - **Check Updates:** At the event of launching the application, it checks the [backend server](https://github.com/th3-s7r4ng3r/SPEN-To-PC-Backend) for updates.

 **Coroutines for Asynchronous Operations**
 The app utilizes Kotlin coroutines to manage asynchronous operations efficiently.
 This ensures responsive behavior and optimal resource utilization.